Castle Drogo Restoration

-Castle Drogo standing tall on the edge of Dartmoor in Devon, the stonework seems so perfect that you suspect that it might have only been constructed a few years ago.
+Castle Drogo on the edge of Dartmoor in Devon, was the last castle to be built in England.
 However, of all the hundreds of castles ever built in Britain, this is one that has never had to endure an attack or a siege as it was only completed in 1930.
-Castle Drogo was the last castle to be built in England, and probably the last private house in the country to be built entirely of granite.

 Castle Drogo, despite its youth, now faces a far more deadly enemy, “the weather”.
 Its vast roof is leaking, as well as its 900 windows and the pointing between the enormous slabs of granite are letting in water.
 The National Trust, has launched a campaign to raise the estimated £11 million needed to make the castle watertight.
 The work is expected to take around 5 years to complete.